 - 4 tablespoons minced parsley

-- If using, cut the pancetta into little batons about 1/4 inch thick.
+- Preheat oven to 350°F. If using, cut the pancetta into little batons about 1/4 inch thick.
 In a large braising pan or Dutch oven, heat 2 tablespoons olive oil or pheasant or chicken fat over medium heat and cook the pancetta or bacon.
 Remove and reserve.

 - Add the herbs and the dried mushrooms and the white wine and turn up the heat to maximum.
 Stir well.
 Let the wine cook down by half.
 Add the tomatoes and mix well.
 Add some salt if needed.
 Add the bacon and the pheasant pieces, skin side up.
 Do not submerge the pheasant, just nestle the pieces into the sauce so the skin stays out of the liquid.